Waymo’s driverless cars were involved in 18 accidents over 20 months

 Waymo’s driverless cars have driven 6.1 million autonomous miles in Phoenix, Arizona, including 65,000 miles without a human behind the wheel from 2019 through the first nine months of 2020.
-That’s according to data from a new internal report published today by Waymo, which analyzed a portion of collisions involving the robo-taxi service Waymo One that launched in 2018.
+That’s according to data from a new internal report Waymo published today that analyzed a portion of collisions involving the robo-taxi service Waymo One, which launched in 2018.
 In total, Waymo’s vehicles were involved in 18 accidents with a pedestrian, cyclist, driver, or other object and experienced 29 disengagements — times human drivers were forced to take control — that likely would have otherwise resulted in an accident.

 Three independent studies in 2018 — by the Brookings Institution, the think tank HNTB, and the Advocates for Highway and Auto Safety (AHAS) — found that a majority of people aren’t convinced of driverless cars’ safety.
-Partners for Automated Vehicle Education (PAVE) reports a majority of Americans don’t think the technology is “ready for prime time.”
+And Partners for Automated Vehicle Education (PAVE) reports a majority of Americans don’t think the technology is “ready for prime time.”
 These concerns are not without reason.
 In March 2018, Uber suspended testing of its autonomous Volvo XC90 fleet after one of its cars struck and killed a pedestrian in Tempe, Arizona.
-Separately, Tesla’s Autopilot driver-assistance system has been blamed for a number of fender benders, including one in which a Tesla Model S collided with a parked Culver City fire truck.
-And the automaker’s Full Self Driving Beta program is raising new concerns.
+Separately, Tesla’s Autopilot driver-assistance system has been blamed for a number of fender benders, including one in which a Tesla Model S collided with a parked fire truck.
+Now the automaker’s Full Self Driving Beta program is raising new concerns.

 Waymo has so far declined to sign onto efforts like Safety First For Automated Driving, a group of companies that includes Fiat Chrysler, Intel, and Volkswagen and is dedicated to a common framework for the development, testing, and validation of autonomous vehicles.
 However, Waymo is a member of the Self-Driving Coalition for Safer Streets, which launched in April 2016 with the stated goal of “work[ing] with lawmakers, regulators, and the public to realize the safety and societal benefits of self-driving vehicles.”
 Since October 2017, Waymo has released a self-driving report each year, ostensibly highlighting how its vehicles work and the technology it uses to ensure safety, albeit in a format some advocates say resembles marketing materials rather than regulatory filings.

-Waymo says its Chrysler Pacificas and Jaguar I-Pace electric SUVs — which have driven tens of billions of miles through computer simulations and 20 million miles (74,000 driverless) on public roads in 25 cities — were providing a combined 1,000 to 2,000 rides per week in the East Valley portion of the Phoenix, Arizona metropolitan region by early 2020.
+Waymo says its Chrysler Pacificas and Jaguar I-Pace electric SUVs — which have driven tens of billions of miles through computer simulations and 20 million miles (74,000 driverless) on public roads in 25 cities — were providing a combined 1,000 to 2,000 rides per week in the East Valley portion of the Phoenix metropolitan region by early 2020.
 (Waymo One reached 100,000 rides served in December 2019.)
 Between 5% and 10% of these trips were driverless — without a human behind the wheel.
 Prior to early October, when Waymo made fully driverless rides available to the public through Waymo One, contracted safety drivers rode in most cars to note anomalies and take over in the event of an emergency.

-Waymo One, which initially transitioned to driverless pickups with a group of riders within Waymo’s Early Rider program, hails rides from a fleet of over 600 autonomous cars from Phoenix-area locations 24 hours a day, seven days a week.
-It prompts customers to specify both pickup and drop-off points before estimating the time to arrival and the cost of the ride.
+Waymo One, which initially transitioned to driverless pickups with a group of riders from Waymo’s Early Rider program, delivers rides with a fleet of over 600 autonomous cars from Phoenix-area locations 24 hours a day, seven days a week.
+It prompts customers to specify pickup and drop-off points before estimating the time to arrival and cost of the ride.
 As with a typical ride-hailing app, users can enter payment information and rate the quality of rides using a five-star scale.

 Using its cloud simulation platform, Carcraft, Waymo says it predicts what might have transpired had a driver not taken over to avert a near-accident — what the company calls a counterfactual.
 Waymo leverages the outcomes of these counterfactual disengagement simulations individually and in aggregate.
 Engineers evaluate each counterfactual to identify potential collisions, near-misses, and other metrics.
 If the simulation outcome reveals an opportunity to improve the system’s behavior, the engineers use it to develop and test changes to software.
-The counterfactual is also added to a library of scenarios so they can test future software against the scenario.
+The counterfactual is also added to a library of scenarios used to test future software.

 At an aggregate level, Waymo uses results from counterfactuals to produce metrics relevant to a vehicle’s on-road performance.